 I don't think the controversy over whether to use neutral gender language was ever about just a change in salutation.
-When I was typing Dear Sir or Gentlemen over and over, I think I envisioned a woman project manager, business owner, scientist, or other professional responding to the government's request for proposal and what message that was sending to her.
+When I was typing "Dear Sir" or "Gentlemen" over and over, I think I envisioned a woman project manager, business owner, scientist, or other professional responding to the government's request for proposal and what message that was sending to her.
 These were not just titles to me.
-I met these people so a woman project manager actually had a face.
+I met these people, so a woman project manager actually had a face.
 On the other hand, the people who fought this change must have at some level sensed that gender-neutral language meant that a woman could actually be in a management position or in a position of authority or decision-making.
 Maybe it was less about gender neutral language but what gender neutral language meant - it meant inclusion.

-- Grasso: I wondered how many of your supervisors were women.
-When you mentioned that some of your immediate supervisors mentioned that the Bible was on their side, could you repeat that? - McGowan: No. It wasn't so much that.
+HG: I wondered how many of your supervisors were women.

+DM: No. It wasn't so much that.
 I didn't have women supervisors at the time.
 They were men.
 It was many years later that I worked for women.
-I do not know what the Biblical reference was all about.
 There were men who supported the idea and men who just wouldn't.
 NIH gave the suggestion to the Research Contracts Division and Mr. Fretts, the Director, decided to circulate the suggestion for input.
 Initially, he gave the suggestion to his main policy person who did not support the suggestion.
 Fortunately, Mr. Nat Lindsey told Mr. Fretts that there were other perspectives and opinions and Mr. Fretts wanted to hear these perspectives.

 Not all the women supported the idea.
 Some of them said it was time-consuming.
 Some of them said, "Of all the things to fight about, why this one?"
 They were right.
 There was never an argument that it was anything but trivial.
 It wasn't important like childcare or equality or equal pay.
 Again, to Mr. Fretts' credit, I know that he got some pushback.
 I know that he got pushed back about style manuals.

-Whatever it was in him, he decided to go with the people who supported the logic of my suggestion, the logic of Diana, of Beverly and I'm sure Nat probably weighed in on this.
+Whatever it was in him, he decided to go with the people who supported the logic of my suggestion, the logic of Diana, of Beverly, and I'm sure Nat probably weighed in on this.
 It's about maybe what's in someone, in people that makes some people just dismiss, ignore, be indifferent.
 Others go, "Oh, I never really thought about that" and evolve.

-Grasso: No, no. I just was surprised when I saw that little footnote about ...
+HG: No, no. I just was surprised when I saw that little footnote about ...

-McGowan: Oh, the Bible?
+DM: Oh, the Bible?